Edmonton-Kingsway

 Edmonton-Kingsway was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1971 to 1993.

 History

 The Edmonton-Kingsway electoral district was formed in the 1970 boundary redistribution from Edmonton North.

-The Edmonton-Kingsway electoral district was abolished in the 1993 boundary redistribution and formed Edmonton-Mayfield.
+It was abolished in the 1993 boundary redistribution and formed Edmonton-Mayfield.